jeffvli/Active-Directory-Unlock-Utility/README.md

 # Active Directory Unlock Utility
 A very basic PowerShell-based AD user unlocker.
 A log entry will be written whenever a user is unlocked manually with this utility.
-Best used in small environments, as this will blanket unlock all locked users.
+This is a proof of concept, and I do not recommend using it in a production environment.

 ## Example Usage
 ```